Omkarlaxmansurvase/first-repository/README.md

 # first-repository
-this is my first repo created on 9/1/2024
+this is my first repo created on 9/1/2024 which is tuesday!